cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-27/Phase1/README.md

 # ER Diagram
 ![ERD](updated_ER.drawio-1.png)

 A database is in Boyce-Codd Normal Form if every non-prime attribute depends on every other prime attribute and there is no functional redundancy.
-This is how our diagram is defined since each characteristic solely depends on the distinct ID that characterizes each schema.
+You can see that this is how our diagram is constructed based on the concept of a BCNF as each non-prime attribute exclusively depends on the prime attribute that distinguishes each schema.
+A database is in 4NF if there are no multi-value dependencies and based on this diagram, we don't have any multi-value dependencies.
+A database is 4NF if there are no multi-value dependencies, and according to this diagram, there aren't any.

 # Relational Schemas
 Patient (<ins>Patient ID</ins>, gender, age, ethnicity, socioeconomic)<br />